1997 NASCAR Winston Cup Series: NASCAR Thunder Special Suzuka

-Results and standings
+Final points' standings

 Drivers' championship

 (key) Bold - Pole position awarded by time.
 Italics - Pole position set by owner's points standings. * – Most laps led.

 NASCAR Rookie of the Year

 After running the Cup series part-time for a decade, Mike Skinner finally ran a full-time schedule, and walked away with three top-tens and the Rookie of the Year title.
 His closest runner-up was David Green, despite the fact Green did not finish any higher than sixteenth.
 Third place was Green's brother Jeff, who came into the season midway with Diamond Ridge Motorsports.
 The last place finisher was Robby Gordon, who suffered through a tumultuous season with Team SABCO, dealing with injuries and personal disputes.